Kuseife: Population

+Economy and services

-And still according to the CBS data relevant to December 2009, a local council of Kuseife is ranked lowest (1 out of 10) in socio-economic standing (1 out of 10) with an average income NIS 4,331 to the national average of NIS 7,070 (2009).
+According to the CBS data for December 2009, the local council of Kuseife is ranked lowest (1 out of 10) in its socio-economic ranking with an average income NIS 4,331 to the national average of NIS 7,070 (2009).
 Only 43.4% of grade twelve students are eligible to graduate from high school (2008-2009).

-Employment

-Despite the fact that unemployment level among Negev Bedouins is high, there are several employment opportunities in the region.
-Several industrial parks are situated in the area - Ramat Hovav, Hura and Dimona, but the closest industrial zone to Kuseife is situated in Arad.
+Industrial parks are in the area include Hura and Dimona.
+The closest industrial zone to Kuseife is situated in Arad.
 Other job opportunities are: several chemical plants near the Dead Sea like the Dead Sea Works, different high-tech companies and textile shops.
-There is a number of Bedouins working in the area of service.
+Some Bedouins work in the service industry.

-Entrepreneur training

-There are several organizations carrying out different activities aimed at supporting and expanding entrepreneurship in Israel's South in order to further integrate the 160,000 Bedouins living in the Negev into Israel's mainstream economy.
-They are primarily aimed at Bedouin women.

-Arab Bedouin fashion design

-Twenty Arab-Bedouin women from the towns of Rahat, Lakiya, Tel Sheva, Segev Shalom, Kuseife and Rachma participated in a sewing course for fashion design at the Amal College in Beer Sheva, including lessons on sewing and cutting, personal empowerment and business initiatives.

-Infrastructure

-Medical services

-There are branches of several health funds (medical clinics) in Kuseife: Leumit, Clalit, Maccabi and several perinatal (baby care) centers Tipat Halav.
+There are several schools in the township and a community center.
+Medical clinics in Kuseife include Leumit, Clalit, Maccabi and several Tipat Halav perinatal (baby care) centers.

-Education

-There is a number of schools in the township and a communal activity center.

-Transportation

-In May 2017, a railway extension from Beersheba to Arad via Kuseife was approved.
+In May 2017, a railway extension from Beersheba to Arad with a station at Kuseife was approved.
 The line would connect to the existing Beersheba-Dimona rail line at the proposed new station at Nevatim.